 This Working Party (previously IFRS 4 Phase II) examines the implications of the accounting changes on general insurers and, in particular, on the work carried out by actuaries

 The working party will investigate discount rates, particularly for annuity business, as they function under IFRS 17.

 The working party will investigate whether IFRS 17 meets its stated objective of ensuring that entities provide relevant information in a way that faithfully represents insurance contracts, the implications of IFRS 17 on insurance accounting, profit reporting and supplementary reporting and any IFRS 17 related issues arising for UK life insurers.

 Commissioned project - This project uses household survey data to examine the likely financial circumstances and behaviour of people during retirement

 This Working Party will examine the emergence of e-cigarettes and their impact on insured lives.
 The impact will be assessed based on the latest medical research and statistics, mortality and morbidity risk and the identification of any emerging trends

-This Working Party aims to look at the emergence of wearable technology and the internet of things and their current and potential usage within the health and care area.
+This Working Party aimed to look at the emergence of wearable technology and the internet of things and their current and potential usage within the health and care area.
 It closed down in January 2019.